Germany in June: Everything You Need To Know Before You Visit

 Beach Visits on the North and Baltic Seas

-The beaches along the North and Baltic Seas are ideal for visitors in early summer when the weather starts warming up, but the crowds still need to be more sparse.
+The beaches along the North and Baltic Seas are ideal for visitors in early summer when the weather starts warming up, but the crowds are still sparse.
+These coastal spots are perfect for water activities in Germany, from windsurfing to paddleboarding, offering a refreshing way to enjoy the season.

 • Sylt: Known for its long sandy beaches and dune landscapes, Sylt is a favorite for sunbathers and water sports enthusiasts.